opetchey/ttl_website/content/opportunities/_index.md

 ## If you might be interested in joining the team...

 Immediately below are some of the researchers currently in the team, their research interests, and how they may be able to help you.
-Then come sections on general masters, PhD, and postdoctoral opporunities.
+Then come sections on general masters, PhD, and postdoctoral opportunities.

 [Frank Pennekamp](https://frank-pennekamp.info)  I am interested in biotic responses to environmental change from the individual to the ecosystem level.
 I primarily address my questions with experiments, field studies and statistical/mathematical modeling.
 While most of my work uses microbial model systems (protists), I am really fond of insects and my goal is to make them the focus of a new line of field-based research.
 I really enjoy to work at the interface of data and theory and would be happy to hear from people interested in internships, masters studies, phd studies, and postdoctoral research.
 [Email Frank](mailto:frank.pennekamp@ieu.uzh.ch)